-London Facts for Kids
+30+ London Fun Facts for Kids and Tourists

+- It was established as a Roman settlement, called Londinium, in 43 AD, almost 2000 years ago.
 Of course at that time, it was much smaller than it is now.
 Londinium occupied the area where the financial centre of London, often simply called "The City" or "The Square Mile," is now found.

 The location of the British capital on the River Thames is no coincidence.
 The river played a very important role in allowing trade ships to bring goods to the city, which caused its growth.